 1. Purposes of Processing

-We will only collect and/or process your Personal Data in accordance with applicable data protection and privacy laws and will adhere to this Policy.
-We need certain Personal Data in order to provide you with access to the Site, and may use your Personal Data in accordance with this Policy.
+We will only collect and/or process your Personal Information in accordance with applicable data protection and privacy laws and will adhere to this Policy.
+We need certain Personal Information in order to provide you with access to the Site, and may use your Personal Information in accordance with this Policy.
 If you created a profile/registered with us, you were asked to agree to provide certain information in order to be contacted with more information or view our content.
-This consent provided us with the legal basis to process your Personal Data.
-As we explained at the point where your consent was provided, You maintain the right to withdraw such consent at any time. f you do not agree to our use of your Personal Data in line with this Policy, please do not use our Site.
+This consent provided us with the legal basis to process your Personal Information.
+As we explained at the point where your consent was provided, You maintain the right to withdraw such consent at any time.
+If you do not agree to our use of your Personal Information in line with this Policy, please do not use our Site.

 We collect information about you in the following ways: